dzzh/RIBs-wiki/iOS-Tutorial-2.md

 Since the LoggedIn RIB does not own its own view and yet still needs to be able to show the views of it's child RIBs, the LoggedIn RIB needs to use the view of its ancestor.
 In our case, the parent Root RIB to provide the view.

-Update `RootViewController` to conform to `LoggedInViewControllable`, by adding the following snippet to the end of the implementation:
+Update `RootViewController` to conform to `LoggedInViewControllable`, by adding the following snippet to the end of the file:

 ```swift
 // MARK: LoggedInViewControllable